nhungpham1707/CUTnRUN/README.md

 # Runtime overview
 Steps that are not mentioned here have runtime less than 30 minutes.

 The running time was recorded with --mem=90G, --cpu-per-task=8, and --time=96:0:0.
+Samples are run in parallel.
 These steps composed different modules.
 Check each module script for more detail.

 |Steps | Run time | Script name|
 |------|-----------------|------------|